kedacore/keda-docs/content/docs/2.10/scalers/influxdb.md

 - `thresholdValue` - Provided by the user.
 This value can vary from use case to use case depending on the data of interest, and is needed to trigger the scaling in/out depending on what value comes back from the query.
 (This value can be a float)
 - `activationThresholdValue` - Target value for activating the scaler.
 Learn more about activation [here](./../concepts/scaling-deployments.md#activating-and-scaling-thresholds).(Default: `0`, Optional, This value can be a float)
 - `query` - Flux query that will yield the value for the scaler to compare the `thresholdValue` against.
 - `metricName` - Name to assign to the metric.
 If not set KEDA will generate a name based organization name.
 If using more than one trigger it is required that all `metricName`(s) be unique.
-(Optional)
+(DEPRECATED: This parameter is deprecated as of KEDA v2.10 and will be removed in version `2.12`)
 - `unsafeSsl` - Skip certificate validation when connecting over HTTPS.
 (Values: `true`, `false`, Default: `false`, Optional)

 ### Authentication Parameters